Publish Insights 23 October 2021

 Many Latin languages always include an article (the) before a noun.
 In English, it is not always necessary.
 It primarily distinguishes singularity.
 So when someone less familiar with the language writes, it sounds unnatural.

-“When the bruise is on the hand, apply the ointment into the skin for the relief of the itching.”
+“When the bruise is on the hand, then apply the ointment into the skin for the relief of the itching.”

 “Apply ointment on your hand in order to relieve itching within the bruise.”